hbirchtree/jason/MANUAL.md

      + Jason has a spec for every execution being performed, except for the "select" subsystem, it is as so:
         - bool lazy-exit-status : ignore exit status of program
         - bool detachable-process : wait for user to declare the program closed
+        - bool start-detached : spawn the process and detach as soon as it is started.
         - private.process-environment : object with keys and values presenting a QProcessEnvironment
         - desktop.icon : the icon displayed when the program runs, currently not implemented
         - desktop.title : the title displayed when the item is activated or executed